 The next section continues along the River Exe to Tiverton via Thorverton and Bickleigh.<br/>

-The final section takes you from Tiverton into the Exmoor National Park where you will pass through Dulverton before the finish at Hawkridge in Somerset.<br/>
+The final section takes you from Tiverton into the Exmoor National Park where you will pass through Dulverton and Hawkridge before the finish at Exford in Somerset.<br/>

 |hadrians-wall-path-walking-route||Hadrian's Wall Path||Hadrian's Wall Path||54.987114,-1.531516||Starting in Wallsend near the east coast of England, head across the country to Bowness-on-Solway along this wonderful trail that follows the famous Roman wall.||135||4||<a href='http://www.gps-routes.co.uk/routes/home.nsf/routeslinkswalks/hadrians-wall-path-walking-route'>Hadrian's Wall Path</a>||Hadrians Wall Path.gpx|